-Dexus is committed to building a culturally inclusive workplace and continues to track the diversity of its workforce across a range of factors including cultural background, country of origin, sexual orientation, gender identity and age.
+Dexus is committed to building a culturally inclusive workplace and continues to monitor the diversity of its workforce across a range of factors including cultural background, country of origin, sexual orientation, gender identity and age.

 Diversity targets are approved by the Board.
-Progress against targets is reported to the Group Management Committee and Board People & Remuneration Committee.
+Progress against targets is reported to the Executive Committee and Board People and Remuneration Committee